-For medical devices issued EUAs related to COVID-19, see FDA's guidance, Transition Plan for Medical Devices Issued Emergency Use Authorizations (EUAs) During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency.
+For medical devices issued EUAs related to COVID-19, see FDA's guidance, Transition Plan for Medical Devices Issued Emergency Use Authorizations (EUAs) Related to Coronavirus Disease 2019 (COVID-19).

 A: In general, an EUA will remain in effect for the duration of the EUA declaration under which it was issued.
 There are two mechanisms, termination or revocation, that result in an EUA no longer being in effect:

 - If an EUA declaration (under section 564 of the FD&C Act) is terminated, then all EUAs issued pursuant to that EUA declaration cease to be in effect on the date of the termination of HHS’s EUA declaration under section 564 of the FD&C Act (except in certain instances where there can be continued use of the EUA product in accordance with section 564(f)(2) of the FD&C Act, as noted above).